Game Design and Development Minor

 - Bring to life an original game creation of your own design

 Working as a game developer calls for drawing not only from your imagination, but from your real-world experiences and interests.
 These add greater authenticity to your projects.
-Whether you’re an amateur plumber, astronomer, or dancer, a part-time bartender, weekend athlete, or around-the-clock parent, what you bring will infuse the games you produce.
+Whether you’re an amateur plumber, astronomer, or dancer, a part-time bartender, puzzle enthusiast, weekend athlete, or around-the-clock parent, what you bring will infuse the games you produce.